Trip planner integration

 Benefits

-• keep your audience on your site - people can add multiple stops from multiple pages of your website with Furkot recording their progress in the background, they don't have to leave your site until they added all stops they were interested in;
+• Keep your audience on your site - people can add multiple stops from multiple pages of your website with Furkot recording their progress in the background, they don't have to leave your site until they've added all stops they were interested in.

-• let people combine places from your website with other places - you may have a list of best side road attractions but someone else may have a list of best ethnic restaurants;
+• Let people combine places from your website with other places - you may have a list of the best side road attractions but someone else may have a list of the best ethnic restaurants.

-Embedding Furkot trip planner widget is a great way to offer trip planning on your website not just because it is much easier to implement than any dedicated solution.
-More importantly it lets users seamlessly combine places from your website with any other places they want to visit on their trips.
-They can build much richer itineraries and thus are more inclined to spend time on your website doing that.
+Embedding the Furkot trip planner widget is an easy way to offer trip planning on your website—not only because it is far simpler to implement than a dedicated solution.
+More importantly, it allows users to seamlessly combine places from your website with any other destinations they want to visit.
+This enables them to build richer itineraries and encourages them to spend more time engaging with your content.

 Integration